datahubio/datarich-demo/README.md

 ```

-We now have a README file ready to be used on DataHub, let's visualize our creation.
+We now have a README file ready to be used on DataHub.
+Let's visualize our creation.

-## Go to your project's page on DataHub
+### Go to your project's page on DataHub

 It's time to check the results.
-In order to do that, edit the following URL, replacing `{owner}` with your user or org id and `{project}` with the name of your repo:
+To do that, edit the following URL, replacing `{owner}` with your user or org ID and `{project}` with the name of your repo:

 demo.datahub.io/@{'{'}owner{'}'}/{'{'}project{'}'}